pabesco/Robot-Localization-Particle-Filter/README.md

 # Robot Localization using Particle Filter
-Let's say a robot has been dropped onto a random location on a distant planet or in an uninhabited area.
-The robot has no GPS signal available but it has a sensors which measure its elevation.
+Imagine a rover on an unknown location on a distant planet or remote area.
+The rover has no GPS signal and needs to find it's way around.

+The rover has two things:
-The robot, however, has the terrain map (geospatial) of the region.
+> The terrain map (geospatial) of the region.
+> Elevation sensors

-Robot localization is This problem of finding the robots location is called **"Robot Localization"**.
+The challenge of determining the rover's location on the map is called **"Robot Localization"** problem.

-Particle Filter is one of the approach to robot localization.
+Particle Filter is one of the approaches to solving robot localization.

 ## Particle Filter
-In the particle filter approach, we spawn number of particles (e.g. 3000) on the terrain map randomly.
-We assign the centre of mass of these particles as the estimated location for our robot.
+In the particle filter approach, we spawn a large number of particles (e.g. 3000) on the terrain map randomly.

+We assign the centre of mass of these particles as the estimated location for our rover.

-We then move the robot around on the terrain by moving it forward and providing rotation inputs.
+We then move the rover around on the terrain by moving providing logitudinal and rotational inputs.

-As the robot's position changes, the altitude sensor provides output for the robot's elevation.
+As the eover's position changes, the altitude sensor provides output for the rover's elevation.

-We apply the exact motion to the randomly distributed particles as well on the terrain map.
+We apply the exact motion to the randomly distributed particles on the terrain map as well.

-Each particle is assigned a corresponding weight based on the error in the particle's elevation and the robot's elevation sensor output.
+Each particle is assigned a corresponding weight based on the error between the particle's elevation and the rover's elevation (sensor output).

-Since particles with higher errors are less likely to represent the position of the robot and vice versa, the centre of mass of the particles changes as per the weighted average.
+Since particles with higher errors are less likely to represent the position of the rover.
+The weight associated with each particle varies inversely with the error.
+Thus, lower error particles contributed higher to the centre of mass determination.

-Additionally, we also eliminate the particles that move out of the defined region.
+Additionally, we also eliminate the particles that move out of the specified region (map).

-As the robot moves, the effect of particles with lower error get amplified and start homing on to the actual location of the robot.
+As the robot moves, the effect of particles with lower error get amplified and the centre of mass starts homing on to the actual location of the rover.

-Thus, we can traingulate the robot's location solving the Robot Localization problem.
+Thus, we can traingulate the rover's location solving the Robot Localization problem.

 ### Comments on Jupyter Notebook